shashikumar04433/DevOps-/Gitlab Installation and setup CICD/gitlab-cicd-setup on ubuntu.md

        5. As we above created a user whose name is “gitlab-runner” should have permission to execute the command in your server. vi /etc/sudoers gitlab-runner ALL=(ALL:ALL) NOPASSWD: ALL
+       6. start the GitLab runner using the below command: sudo gitlab-runner start
+       7. Now, You can check the your runner status sudo gitlab-runner status